-This is just a quick “vent” post.
-I have already blogged extensively on welcoming people into the church, the idea of fellowship, problems with cliquishness in the church, and the like.
+This is a quick “vent” post.
+I’ve already blogged extensively on welcoming people into the church, the idea of fellowship, problems with cliquishness in the church, and the like.
 See the category to the right side: Christian fellowship/church life.

 Over the years, I have observed churches receive suggestions for improvement on a variety of issues.
 Certain people out there are just complainers, and I am not talking about them, but more legitimately presented concerns.
 I’ve seen concerns taken seriously, and efforts made to address or correct the problems.